§ 5914 Rules; hearing; adoption.

 § 5931 Grievances.

 (a) The rules shall provide for the establishment of a plan for resolving employee grievances and complaints.
-The final 2 steps of any such plan shall provide for hearings before the Director or the Director's designee and before the Board, respectively, unless a particular grievance is specifically excluded or limited by the Merit Rules.
-The Director and the Board, at their respective steps in the grievance procedure, shall have the authority to grant back pay, restore any position, benefits or rights denied, place employees in a position they were wrongfully denied, or otherwise make employees whole, under a misapplication of any provision of this chapter or the Merit Rules.
+The final 2 steps of any such plan shall provide for hearings before the Secretary or the Secretary’s designee and before the Board, respectively, unless a particular grievance is specifically excluded or limited by the Merit Rules.
+The Secretary and the Board, at their respective steps in the grievance procedure, shall have the authority to grant back pay, restore any position, benefits or rights denied, place employees in a position they were wrongfully denied, or otherwise make employees whole, under a misapplication of any provision of this chapter or the Merit Rules.
 The rules shall require that the Board take final action on a grievance within 90 calendar days of submission to the Board.
 Upon approval of all parties, the 90 days may be extended an additional 30 calendar days.

 (b) Should the plan required by subsection (a) of this section provide for various stages, phases or steps to be followed, the failure of the employing department or agency to respond or consider the grievance or complaint within the time required by the rules shall automatically result in the grievance or complaint moving to the next stage, phase or step unless the delay results from an agreement in writing between the employing department or agency and the employee who filed the grievance or complaint, or the employee has indicated in writing to the personnel office of the department or agency his or her opposition to the automatic movement to the next stage, phase or step.